 Are you thinking of studying abroad without any tuition fee?
 Norway is the best country for pursuing higher education where education is free.
-The Norwegian universities, maintaining their standard of providing high-quality education to their students, do not charge any tuition fees to both EU and non-EU students.
+The Norwegian universities, maintaining their standard of providing high-quality education to their students, do not charge any tuition fees to both EU and non-EU students till the date.
+However, there are discussions going on to include tuition fee for international students which is yet to be announced.

 Norway, a Nordic country in Northern Europe, is connected with the Scandinavian peninsula in the eastern and northern sides.
 It is divided into eleven first-level administrative counties.
 These counties are then sub-divided into 356 second-level municipalities.
 Oslo, the capital city of Norway, is the most populous city in the country.
 Norwegian is the official language of Norway which is divided into two forms: Bokmal and Nynorsk.
 The official currency of Norway is the Norwegian krone.